fluxionary/minetest-futil/README.md

 * `futil.FakeInventory.create_copy(inv)`

-  copy all the inventory lists from inv into a new fake inventory.
+  copy all the inventory lists from inv into a new fake inventory. will also create a copy of another fake inventory.

 * `futil.FakeInventory.room_for_all(inv, listname, items)`